aws/karpenter-provider-aws/docs/DESIGN.md

 Karpenter can automatically output capacity reservation metrics as they’re cheap to compute.
 This creates a zero-config starting point for users.
 As user requirements become more complex, capacity reservations can be used in conjunction with other signals.
 For example, capacity reservations can be used to drive scale down, while scale up is driven by pending pods.
 This mimics the Kubernetes Cluster Autoscaler’s algorithm.

-Customers will be able to configure this as follows:
+Users will be able to configure this as follows:

 ### Percentage overprovisioning